Soundhunter6154/TuneTracker/README.md

     ```bash
     python -m venv venv

-    After creation, you will also need to activate the Virtual Environment
+3. **After creation, you will also need to activate the Virtual Environment:**

     For Linux/Mac:
     ```bash